AdobeDocs/learning-manager.en/help/migrated/kb/unable-log-in-learning-manager.md

 ---
-description: What to do when you're unable to log in to Captivate Prime.
+description: What to do when you're unable to log in to Learning Manager.
 jcr-language: en_us
-title: Unable to log in to Captivate Prime
+title: Unable to log in to Learning Manager
 contentowner: saghosh
 ---

-# Unable to log in to Captivate Prime
+# Unable to log in to Learning Manager

 ## Issue